lamfleur/pomodoro/README.txt

 4. To start automatically when Windows boots, create a shortcut to `pomodoro.py` (or to `pythonw.exe pomodoro.py`) and place it in the `Startup` folder.
+5. For quick testing you can launch the script with the `--test` option which shortens all timings (work 20s, break 5s, long break 15s).

 The program runs entirely locally and does not require an internet connection.